Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

   --disable-v4
 ```

-To revert to the global setting for a specific tenant, run the {% include qq.html command="multitenancy_nfs_delete_settings" %} and specify the tenant ID.
+To revert to the global setting for a specific tenant, run the {% include qq.html command="multitenancy_nfs_delete_settings" %} command and specify the tenant ID.
 For example:

 ```bash
 $ qq multitenancy_nfs_delete_settings \